usnistgov/OSCAL/docs/content/learnmore/case-studies/_index.md

 ---
 title: Case Studies
+description: OSCAL is currently being adopted by many different organizations.
 weight: 80
 aliases:
   - /learnmore/casestudies/
 ---

+OSCAL is currently being adopted by many different organizations, some of which are described below.

 ## General Services Administration (GSA) Federal Risk and Authorization Management Program (FedRAMP)